 Looking for a Shortcut?

-If you want a quick, easy way to create beautiful charts from form responses, try the qForms app available on Envato Market.
+If you want a quick, easy way to create beautiful charts from form responses and display them on the web, try the Chartli plugin on CodeCanyon.

 If you'd prefer to create the charts yourself from scratch, then read on for the full process, starting with how to choose the right form questions: